mrl-anomaly/MIT-Anomalous-Data/content/home/welcome.md

   css_style:
   css_class:
 ---

-Welcome to MIT Intelligent Anomaly Synthesizer!
-This website is for running test data remotely.
-Click <A HREF="test">here </A> to enter test parameters in the queue.
-The status of the GPASS is available <a href="https://thingspeak.com/channels/1289599" target="_blank">here</a>.
+Welcome to the MRL Time-Series Synthetic Anomalous Event Data Archive.
+You can find two aspects of our work on this page: 1.
+The anomalous event synthesizer apparatus; 2. the synthetic dataset.